nielsclausen/workshop-mesh-thingscon2018/content/workshop/mesh-distance-display.md

 :::

 ## Remote distance sensor
 In a [previous session](grove-kit-distance-display.md) you wrote code that read the distance from the ultrasonic distance sensor in the Grove sensor kit.
+Now we take those capabilities to the mesh.
+If you get stuck in the code, the final code for the remote distance measurer is [available here](https://go.particle.io/shared_apps/5c0718d14e3594c0cf00082f).

 1. In the [Particle Web IDE](https://build.particle.io), make a new app and call it "RemoteDistanceSensor" (or come up with a more creative name).